 battered indigent women and their children.
 Foundation funding

 covers a portion of the personnel costs for the advocacy team.

-SC Bar Law Related Education Division: $216,000
+SC Bar Law Related Education Division

-enhances relationships between the state’s attorneys and students.
+relationships between attorneys and students.
+Programming includes

 USC Pro Bono Program ~

 Public Interest Fellow

 With IOLTA funds, USC Law is able to place

 student fellows in legal services organizations.
 An all-around win,

 the students gain practical experience, the legal services